-The International Labour Organisation (ILO) defines a "digital labour platform" as an enterprise that mediates and facilitates "labour exchange between different users, such as businesses, workers and consumers".
-That includes digital labour "marketplaces" where "businesses set up the tasks and requirements and the platforms match these to a global pool of workers who can complete the tasks within the specified time".
-Marketplaces that do not facilitate labour exchanges-for example, Airbnb (which matches owners of accommodation with those seeking to rent short term accommodation) and eBay (which matches buyers and sellers of goods)-are obviously excluded from the definition.
-The ILO's definition of "digital labour platform" is widely accepted and includes many different business models.
+The International Labour Organisation (ILO) defines a "digital labour platform" as an enterprise that mediates and facilitates "labour exchange between different users, such as businesses, workers and consumers".27 That includes digital labour "marketplaces" where "businesses set up the tasks and requirements and the platforms match these to a global pool of workers who can complete the tasks within the specified time".28 Marketplaces that do not facilitate labour exchanges-for example, Airbnb (which matches owners of accommodation with those seeking to rent short term accommodation) and eBay (which matches buyers and sellers of goods)-are obviously excluded from the definition.
+The ILO's definition of "digital labour platform" is widely accepted and includes many different business models.29 is "geographically-tethered" platforms where the work is required to be done in a particular location such as delivering food from a restaurant to an apartment, driving a person from one part of town to another or cleaning.
+These are often referred to as "gig work platforms".
+The second is "cloudwork" platforms where the work can, in theory, be performed from any location via the internet.